The most...

 Italian Greyhound

-These dogs connect so well with their human companions that when left alone for many hours they begin to experience separation anxiety and distress.
+These dogs connect so well with their human companions that when left alone for many hours, they begin to experience separation anxiety and distress.
+Building a safe and comfortable environment with sufficient toys and activities can help alleviate their separation worries.

 Top Dog Breeds With the Worst Separation Anxiety - Italian Greyhound